 - There are a couple times in Mass Effect 2 where this happens to Shepard.
 It becomes especially effective if your Shepard is a renegade, as then all you'll be able to see of the shadowed side of their face is the glowing, red scars.

-- Giovanni, the leader of Team Rocket, is shown with a partially-shadowed face in his Pokémon Stadium mugshot as well as the mugshot supplied in the official strategy guides for Red, Blue, and Yellow.
-This is likely also referenced the Pokémon anime.
+- Giovanni, the leader of Team Rocket, is shown with a partially-shadowed face in his Pokémon Stadium mugshot as well as the mugshot supplied in his character artwork as seeni in the manuals and official strategy guides of Red, Blue, and Yellow.

 - Due to its cel-shaded nature and somewhat noir style, Killer7 has its share of shots like this.